9001/copyparty/README.md

 files go into `[ok]` if they exist (and you get a link to where it is), otherwise they land in `[ng]`
 * the main reason filesearch is combined with the uploader is cause the code was too spaghetti to separate it out somewhere else, this is no longer the case but now i've warmed up to the idea too much

-adding the same file multiple times is blocked, so if you first search for a file and then decide to upload it, you have to click the `[cleanup]` button to discard `[done]` files
+adding the same file multiple times is blocked, so if you first search for a file and then decide to upload it, you have to click the `[cleanup]` button to discard `[done]` files (or just refresh the page)

 note that since up2k has to read the file twice, `[🎈 bup]` can be up to 2x faster in extreme cases (if your internet connection is faster than the read-speed of your HDD)

-up2k has saved a few uploads from becoming corrupted in-transfer already; caught an android phone on wifi redhanded in wireshark with a bitflip, however bup with https would *probably* have noticed as well thanks to tls also functioning as an integrity check
+up2k has saved a few uploads from becoming corrupted in-transfer already; caught an android phone on wifi redhanded in wireshark with a bitflip, however bup with https would *probably* have noticed as well (thanks to tls also functioning as an integrity check)

 ## markdown viewer